Gaikawade/Blog-Site/README.md

 * Edit or delete blog posts that you have created
 * Add comments to blog posts
 * Like blog posts
+* For Admin's
+    * Register an admin
+    * Delete posts and comments
+    * Block and Unblock users